ToxicFrog/kessler/README.md

 ### R&D Funding Bonus

-For every point of science spent at the R&D center, your min funding will be permanently increased by this much.
-It does not affect max funding.
+For every point of science spent at the R&D center, your min or max funding will be permanently increased by this much.

 ### Funding Penalty for Expenses